 4. Passing Rules:

-1) All passes are by point-by in marked passing zones only.
+All passes are by point-by only.
+Always!

 5. Passing Rules, Part 2: The Art of the Point-by